 There is an opportunity to retain the existing roadside hedge to preserve some amenity and ecological value.
 Development has the potential to enhance and strengthen existing ecological features and create new habitats with new planting particularly along the northern boundary.

-Due to the compact nature of the village the site is reasonably close (580m) to the village centre, where the school, bus stops and pub are located.
+Due to the compact nature of the village the site is reasonably close (455m) to the village centre, where the school, bus stops and pub are located.
 The route to the village centre is, in part, not served by pavements.
 This is a situation experienced by existing residents.
-Overall, with the exception of the first 200m where there is a lack of pavements, the site is reasonably accessible to the village centre.
+Whilst there is a lack of pavements immediately outside the site, it is reasonably accessible to the village centre.